Using Glycolic Acid in Pregnancy – Is It Safe

 5. Prevents Premature Ageing

-The acid intensifies cell turnover, making them strong.
+The acid intensifies cell turnover, making them stronger.
 It also improves elasticity.
 This reduces fine lines, making the skin look healthy, and thus reduces premature ageing.

 Side Effects of Glycolic Acid While Pregnant